Sure, you can replace meat in a dish with plant-protein. But you’ve gotta add the savory, meaty, mouthwatering flavor back. THAT is vegan umami!

-This is 100% not a paid endorsement: Here in the US, I am devoted to Better Than Bouillon.
-They are small jars of broth concentrate paste with EPIC flavor.
+This is 100% not a paid endorsement: Here in the US, I only use Better Than Bouillon.
+These small jars of broth concentrate paste have EPIC flavor.
 Just smelling the contents of the jar makes my mouth water!
 What makes the umami so rich – in my opinion – is the yeast extract.
 Sounds weird, tastes amazing.
-My grocer only carries the vegetarian jar, but soon I’m going to order their “no beef”, “no chicken” and “roasted garlic” flavors.
-I use this epic broth concentrate in my vegan jambalaya recipe, which requires deep, complex flavors.

 Where are my mushroom lovers at?!
 If you already love mushrooms, you know what flavor depth they bring to a dish.

 I love mushroom and wild rice soup, which uses both shiitake mushrooms and vegetable broth concentrate.

 We had a dinner party recently, and our friend made an amazing risotto with dried porcini mushrooms and truffle oil.
 They are omnivores, but were awesome and made an amazing dish that I could enjoy also.
 Lemme tell ya, EVERYONE at the table raved about the risotto and mushrooms!